rvbug/NLP/README.md

 # TOC

+`learning path to be added - image`
 `add basics of arrays and matrix`
-`inout shape of each of the architecture`
+`input shape of each of the architecture`

 <details>